Brink-Software/Ibis.Dataservice.Demo/README.md

 Invoke-RestMethod -Uri $ibisDataserviceServiceUri  -Body "{`"url`": `"${DataserviceAppWebhookUri}`", `"customProperties`": { `"key`" : `"value`" }}" -ContentType "application/json" -Method Post -Headers $headers
 ```

-3. The webapplication will receive the notification and display it in the interface.
+3. The webapplication acts as the external system and will receive the notification and display it in the interface.
 4. Press the "Bestanden Ophalen" button which appears under the notification object.
 5. See the retrieved file under the column "Bestand".
 6. If desired, the file can be requested as Json if the checkbox "Haal bestand op als JSON" is checked.

 ### Request the file

 To request the file from the Ibis Dataservice you can use the powershell command below.
 Take the value of `dataUrl` from the notification as url and use the `token` value as bearer token in the `Authorization` header.
-The `Ocp-Apim-Subscription-Key` header is used to authenticate the request to the Ibis Dataservice. :
+The `Ocp-Apim-Subscription-Key` header is used to authenticate the request to the Ibis Dataservice.

 ```powershell
 $dataUrl = 'https://dataservice.ibis.nl/public/applications/demoDataservice/files/8dd5a784-cd09-4068-8c7c-efdeabe95ac3?version=2022-02-16T11:12:56.3052287Z'